NicoCaAnd/test_osquery/README.md

 I made some changes in the compilation toolchain in order to build a binary that will run above the Android Java layer, at the system level on the device.
 You will find more details on my Blueprint post : https://github.com/osquery/osquery/issues/7144 Here, I put Osquery tables I make, in order to collect data from Android devices for forensic purposes.
-I want to build 3 types of table for Android :
+I see 3 types of table that could be usefull for Android :
 - One type parses .xml files on the system to get relevant data ;
 - One type parses .db files on the system to get the information ;
 - And an other type uses binaries on the device (such as dumpsys or logcat) and parses the output to get the data needed.